mte-iisc/materials-iisc/_pages/courses.md

 <b>M. Tech. in Materials Engineering</b> (Duration: 2 Years, 64 credits)
 <br>
-32 credit course work (Sem I and Sem II) + 32 credit dissertation (Sem III and Sem IV) Minimum mandatory credits from courses within the department: 13 (hard core) + 9 (from among the electives).
+32 credit course work (Sem I and Sem II) + 32 credit dissertation (Sem III and Sem IV) Minimum mandatory credits from courses within the department: 14 (core) + 9 (from among the electives).
 The remaining 10 credits may be completed without restrictions (i.e. courses from within the department or from other departments).
 <br>

 <b>Ph.D. in Materials Engineering</b><br>